myty/openbrewerydb-graphql-dotnet/README.md

 ### Server (.NET Core)

+This is using the latest bits from the graphql-dotnet/relay project and since that is not released on nuget yet, it is being referenced via a git submodules.
+Make sure you run this before you start on the dotnet portion of the code:

+    git submodule update --init --recursive

 To start the GraphQL server, run this (The first time this runs, it will download seed data so it may take a few minutes more to get things spun up):

     yarn db:start